Guide to Inspecting Baskets Last update 25.01.2015

 Fire extinguisher unserviceable.

-General hide damage especially joins coming apart.
+General hide damage especially overlaps coming apart or opening.

 Sky basket hide worn away over floor securing bolts.

-Cameron folding baskets damage to the fabric wrap caused by the way it packs flat.
+Early Cameron folding baskets damage to the fabric wrap caused by the way it packs flat.

 Frayed wires (usually within limitations)